 Use an SDK

-Use one of our SDKs to create a speech session.
-Our SDKs are designed to handle the low-level details of the speech session API, and are optimized for low latency.
+Our SDKs are designed to handle the low-level details of our API, and are optimized for low latency.

 4

-Use the raw format.
-It’s the fastest format we offer and returns 16-bit PCM (little-endian) audio at 24 kHz.
+Use the pcm_s16le or pcm_f32le format.
+It’s the fastest format we offer and returns 16-bit or 32-bit raw audio.

 5